RESEARCH AXES & FUNDINGS

 Perceptions of quality evolving over time and across cultures, how do we define architectural quality today?
 To what extent and by what criteria do experts and users perceive the qualities of public buildings?
 A representative body, large enough and selected by peer juries, to answer these questions: this is the (evolving) set of winners of architectural competitions and awards in Canada from the late 1980s to today.

-The work of Jean-Pierre Chupin as part of his Canada Research Chair in Architecture, Competitions and Mediations of Excellence questions the ability of public buildings to meet the highest aspirations for quality.
+The work of Jean-Pierre Chupin as part of his Canada Research Chair in Architecture, Competitions and Quality questions the ability of public buildings to meet the highest aspirations for quality.
 Contemporary, environmental, technological, economic, or cultural issues are addressed, in Canada and elsewhere, through the mediation devices of awards of excellence and competitions.
 These filters make it possible to identify exemplary realizations and to analyze them in a comparative way.
 In addition to expert judgments, the research aims to better understand how people and communities live and recognize architecture.
 By making unpublished data on building characteristics, design criteria and the appreciation of qualities available through a system of actors and users, and placing qualitative judgment at the heart of its program, the Chair intends to invite disciplines such as sociology, political science, ethics, etc., to new questions about relationships between people and built environments.

 FUNDED PROJECTS